rickyjcg22/sales_success_prediction/README.md

 ### Random Forest

 For the Random Forest model, similar process was employed to model training as with Logistic Regression model.
 The values of the RF hyperparameters are summarized in Table 6.
+Additionally, feature selection was employed based on the feature importance ranking outputs of the RF model.

 Table 6: Random Forest Hyperparameters for Random Search CV
 | Hyperparameter | Values |